-You can go to any number of Investment Advisory or Financial Planning firms and find that they serve a broad range of clients with a broad range of goals:
+You can go to any number of investment advisory or financial planning firms and find they serve a broad range of clients with a broad range of goals.
+The mix often includes:

-2. To mid-career investors investing simultaneously for their children’s college education and their own retirement
+- Mid-career investors investing simultaneously for their children’s education and their own retirement

-At first glance this may seem like a great idea but in reality for a pre-retiree or retiree it’s best to use an adviser whose primary focus is on strategies that maximize the retirement experience.
+At first glance, this may seem like a great idea—but in reality, for a pre-retiree or retiree, I believe it’s best to use an adviser whose primary focus is on strategies that maximize the retirement experience.

 Most of our clients are either retired or planning a transition to retirement.
-Prior to becoming a client, our first step is discovery.
-We discuss their retirement goals and review their tax returns, current assets, expected income streams in retirement like SS and pensions, their current insurance policies and estate documents.
-Our second step is to prepare and present a financial plan that will guide them through retirement.
-All of this is done before we undertake any asset management.
+Prior to bringing on a client and undertaking any assets to manage, our first step is discovery.
+We discuss retirement goals, review tax returns, current assets, expected income streams in retirement (such as Social Security and pensions), and review current insurance policies and estate documents.
+Our second step is to prepare and present a financial plan that will serve as a roadmap throughout retirement.

 What are the unique issues retirees face?

-2. Pension Choices – Should you take a lump sum or a pension stream and if so, what kind of pension stream, single or joint and survivor?
-The best choice for you depends on many factors.
+- Pension Choices: Lump sum or a pension stream?
+If a pension, what kind of pension stream: single or joint and survivor?
+The best choice will depend on many factors.

-3. Your 401(k)s – Should you roll them into an IRA and how should that IRA be invested?
+- 401(k)s: Should they be rolled into an IRA?
+If so, how should that IRA be invested?

-4. Employer stock in your 401(k) or an Employee Stock Ownership Plan – Is there any way to save taxes with this portion of your retirement?
-There is a specific tax strategy called NUA, Net Unrealized Appreciation, but determining if this is of benefit to you depends on your individual situation and some detailed tax analysis.
+- Employer Stock in a 401(k) or an Employee Stock Ownership Plan: Is there any way to save taxes with this portion of retirement?
+There is a specific tax strategy called net unrealized appreciation (NUA), but determining if this strategy will be a benefit depends on each individual situation and detailed tax analysis.

-5. Roth conversions – Do you have opportunities to increase your tax free savings by making Roth conversions over time?
-Again this depends on your individual situation.
+- Roth Conversions: Is there an opportunity to increase tax free savings by making Roth conversions over time?

-7. Speaking of estates, retirees need to be encouraged, even pushed to have all their estate documents in order.
-This is especially true in regards to Powers of Attorney, in which you give a trusted individual power to handle your financial affairs should you become incapacitated.
+- Estate Documents/Planning: Many times, retirees need to be encouraged, even pushed, to have all their estate documents in order.
+This is especially true regarding powers of attorney, in which a trusted individual is given power to handle financial affairs should one become incapacitated.

-8. Taxes – How do you place investments within your accounts to minimize federal taxes over your retirement?
-How important is it to keep your adjusted gross income below a certain threshold to avoid the Medicare premium surcharge?
+- Taxes: How should investments within accounts be handled to minimize federal taxes throughout retirement?
+How important is it to keep adjusted gross income below a certain threshold to avoid the Medicare premium surcharge?

-9. Charitable Giving – What is the best way to give and reduce federal taxes?
+- Charitable Giving: What is the best way to give and reduce federal taxes?

-These decisions need to be coordinated to have the most benefit.
-Rick Rodgers’ book The New Three Legged Stool contains case studies that reveal the impact these decisions have on retirement.
+It is important these decisions be coordinated to help ensure the most benefit.
+Rick Rodgers’ book Don’t Retire Broke contains case studies that reveal the impact these decisions have on retirement.

 Creating a realistic retirement budget is critical when determining a financial plan.
-If you don’t know what you are spending, you can’t know what you may need.
-I suggest you track spending for several years prior to retirement and even try to live on your retirement spending amount for 6 months to a year to see if you have created a workable plan.
-This is one of the best ways to prepare for retirement and is something that everyone can do.
+If you don’t know what you are spending, you cannot know what you may need.
+I suggest you track spending for several years prior to retirement—and even try to live on your retirement spending amount for six months or a year prior to retirement—to see if you have created a workable plan.
+In my opinion, this is one of the best ways to prepare for retirement!